List of equipment of the Algerian Land Forces

 This is a list of the equipment currently used by the Algerian Land Forces.
 It also contains equipment used by the Territorial Air Defence Forces, which is a separate service branch of the Algerian People's National Army tasked with the protection of the country's airspace.
+Most of the equipment of the land forces of Algeria is provided by Russia and China.